How decisions are made and the procedures which are followed.

 Information in relation to Executive Salaries, this includes posts with salaries over £50,000

 Trade Union facility time

-Total number of staff (absolute and FTE) who are union representatives (including general, learning and health and safety representatives):
+The total number of staff (absolute and FTE) who are union representatives (including general, learning, and health and safety representatives):

 Total number (absolute and FTE) of union representatives who devote at least 50% of their time to union duties: